OpenCamp-cc/opencamp.cc/content/_index.md

 Toggle each of the following phases to learn more about what will be covered.

-- Phase 1: General Tools and Programming Skills (2 months)
+- Phase 1: General Tools and Programming Skills (2.5 months)
     - Git and Github
     - HTML and CSS
     - Python and JS fundamentals
-- Phase 2: Specialization (2 months)
+- Phase 2: Specialization (1.5 months)
     - Frontend: AJAX, SPAs, and React
     - Backend: Django + SQL
     - All: Personal Project #1
 - Phase 3: Further Specialization and Portfolio Building (2 months+)
     - Frontend: React + Tailwind + Vercel
     - Backend: Docker + Cloud Deployment
-    - All: Personal Projects #2, optionally project #3
+    - All: Complete Personal Projects #2, optionally Project #3
-        - These may be completed after the bootcamp if the scope of the projects are big.
+        - Project #2 may be completed after the bootcamp if the scope of the projects are big.

 - Covered across all phases:
     - Computer Science (CS) Fundamentals: Data Structures and Algorithms